 Students in the Ph.D. and Ed.L.D. programs are assigned a designated faculty advisor.
-Doctoral students who wish to change their assigned faculty advisor may request the change via their Program Assistant Director.
+Doctoral students who wish to change their assigned faculty advisor may request the change via the Director for Doctoral Studies.

-PAGE 11: HGSE SUPPORTS
+\\PAGE 11: HGSE SUPPORTS\\